Ash-pixel10/Vrinda_Store_Sales_Insight_Excel/README.md

 Problem Statement:

-I created some insights for the given requirements, so that vrinda store can understand their customer requirement and grow more sales in the following year.
+I created some insights for the given requirements, so that vrinda store can understand their customer requirements and grow more sales in the following year.

 Visualization Tool: Microsoft Excel